Strategic Gas Emergency Reserve

 For the Strategic Gas Emergency Reserve (SGER), natural gas will be safely stored as Liquid Natural Gas (LNG) onboard a Floating Storage and Regasification Unit (FSRU).
 LNG will be stored at cryogenic temperatures in specially designed insulated tanks onboard the FSRU, in line with strict international safety standards.

-• Gas Networks Ireland has an excellent safety record which benchmarks highly with European peers.
+• Gas Networks Ireland has an excellent safety record which benchmarks highly with European peers

 The Strategic Gas Emergency Reserve (SGER) will be developed in line with Ireland’s safety and environmental laws and is being designed to minimise environmental impacts.
 There will be a full Environmental Impact Assessment (EIA) before any construction begins, and the facility must comply with all relevant planning, maritime, and environmental regulations.